The Pain and the Ressurection

 Ben Tollitt was the most mercurial talent in this league until injury upended his journey of stunning goals and immaculate dribbles.
 Jeff Hughes found his perfect role as the battery in our midfield watch.
 Stockton finally unleashed his potential, scoring goals of critical importance.
 Then there was Scott Davies, Steve McNulty and Jay Harris, the shrewd engine of this well-oiled machine.

 Along the way, they’ve treated us to some extreme highs.
 The final fifteen minutes at Chester provided the greatest surge of delirium I’ve ever experienced in a lifetime following Tranmere.
-Likewise, Aldershot away was an unbelievable experience, as were our barmy trips to Wrexham and further afield.
+Likewise, Aldershot away was an unbelievable experience, as were our barmy trips to Wales and further afield.

 It may sound stupid, but I somehow feel personally sorry that, after this most wonderful journey, I couldn’t write that ultimate story of success for you.